How do I politely ask when an employee will return to work after a death in the family?

 Although there is no federal law regarding bereavement leave, most companies provide some kind of accommodation, even if they are unable to offer paid leave.
 Regardless of what type of benefits you extend, be sure to treat bereaved employees in accordance with your policy.

-Flexibility is important because a bereaved individual’s needs may vary quite a bit.
+Flexibility is important because the needs of bereaved individuals may vary quite a bit.
 For example, a person who loses an elderly parent due to illness is going to be in a very different state from an individual whose child or partner dies suddenly.
 A person who has to travel out of the country or deal with a police investigation is obviously going to need more time.
 Returning to work can help individuals after they have begun to work through the grieving process.
 However, returning to work too early or too late can be detrimental for both the workplace and the individual.

 When communicating with the employee follow these tips: